Chapter 11

 "Absolutely.
 I especially made it for you?"

 "You made this yourself?
 And for me!"
-She placed the pendant on her hand and looked at it closely.
+She placed the pendant at her hand and looked at it closely.

 "It's so beautiful, Luke.
 Oh, thank you so much," She stammered.